 The City is a municipal corporation governed by an elected mayor and five-member council, and has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
 It also has the primary accountability for fiscal matters.
 Therefore, the City is a financial reporting entity as defined by the Government Accounting Standards Board in its Statement No. 14, "The Financial Reporting Entity", as amended by GASB No. 39, "Determining Whether Certain Organizations are Component Units."
 Under GASB Statement No. 14, component units are organizations for which the City is financially accountable and all organizations for which the nature and significance of their relationship with the City are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
-Financial accountability exists if the City appoints a voting majority of an organization's governing board and is either able to impose its will on that organization, or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the City.
+Financial accountability exists if the City appoints a voting majority of an organization's governing board and is either able to impose its will on that organization, or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens, on the City.
 The City may be financially accountable for governmental organizations with a separately elected governing board, a governing board appointed by another government, or a jointly appointed board that is fiscally dependent on the City.
 The financial statements of the component unit may be discretely presented in a separate column from the primary government or blended with the financial statements of the primary government.
 GASB Statement No. 39 added clarification to GASB Statement No. 14 by including entities which meet all three of the following requirements:

 - 1. The economic resources received or held by the separate organization are entirely for the direct benefit of the primary government, its component units, or its constituents. - 2.
 The primary government, or its component units, is entitled to, or has the ability to otherwise access, a majority of the economic resources received or held by the separate organization. - 3.
-The economic resources received or held by an individual organization that the specific primary government, or its component units, is entitled to, or has the ability to other access, are significant to the primary government.
+The economic resources received or held by an individual organization that the specific primary government, or its component units, is entitled to, or has the ability to otherwise access, are significant to the primary government.

-As required by GAAP, these financial statements present the City, and its component unit, entities for which the City is considered to be financially accountable.
-The discretely presented component unit has been combined and reported in a separate column in the government-wide financial statements to emphasize that they are legally separate from the City.
-Combining statements for the discretely presented component unit have also been presented in the supplemental information section.
+As required by GAAP, these financial statements present the City, and its component unit, as entities for which the City is considered to be financially accountable.
+The discretely presented component unit has been combined and reported in a separate column in the government-wide financial statements to emphasize that it is legally separate from the City.

 The City has one component unit - the Economic Development Corporation ("EDC").
 The EDC was formed on April 26, 2005.
-The EDC is governed by a five member board which is appointed by the City Council.
+The EDC is governed by a five member board, which is appointed by the City Council.
 The City does not have a voting majority.
 The purpose of the EDC is to aid, promote, and further the economic development within the City.
 The EDC is financed with a voter-approved 1/4 proportion of the city sales tax, therefore, the organization is fiscally dependent on the City.
-The nature of the significance of the relationship between the primary government and the organization is such that exclusion would cause the City's financial statements to be misleading or incomplete.
-The EDC has a September 30th year-end.
-There are no separately issued financial statements of the EDC, which is reported as a governmental fund.
+The nature of the significance of the relationship between the primary government and the component unit is such that exclusion would cause the City's financial statements to be misleading or incomplete.